moby/moby/docs/installation/windows.md

 Docker containers.

-To make this process easier, we've designed a helper application called [Boot2Docker](https://github.com/boot2docker/boot2docker) creates a Linux virtual machine on Windows to run Docker on a Linux operating system.
+To make this process easier, we've designed a helper application called [Boot2Docker](https://github.com/boot2docker/boot2docker) which creates a Linux virtual machine on Windows to run Docker on a Linux operating system.

 Although you will be using Windows Docker client, the docker engine hosting the